THERAPY at RAISE

 $300

-Includes testing administration, scoring, written reports, and parent conferences.
+Includes informal testing administration, scoring, written reports, and parent conferences.

 Additional Parent Conference: $165/ hr